Probing multiple populations of compact binaries with third-generation gravitational-wave detectors: Discussions and Conclusions

-We emphasize that our analysis is {only} assuming two months worth of data A back-of-the envelope calculation assuming that the statistical uncertainty shrinks like $1/\sqrt{N}$ would imply a factor of ${\sim}5$ improvement over the results we present here, after 5 years of data.
+We emphasize that our analysis is only assuming two months worth of data.
+A back-of-the envelope calculation assuming that the statistical uncertainty shrinks like $1/\sqrt{N}$ would imply a factor of ${\sim}5$ improvement over the results we present here, after 5 years of data.
 In that scenario, the phenomenological approach could identify a fraction of Pop~III mergers as small as $\fIII\sim0.5\%$.
 However, as stressed multiple times in this work, the phenomenological inference requires reliable models for the merger rate of the various formation channels, and will yield results which are as good as the models.
 On the other hand, the model independent approach, though intrinsically less precise, has the attractive feature of not requiring any specific modeling of the underlying subpopulation.
+In this analysis, we used a three-detectors network.
+A smaller network would lead to worse redshift measurements for individual sources, and hence yield worse statistical uncertainties than what reported in this paper.
+However, this can be compensated by a longer observation time.